Manshi-Rathour/Financial-AI-Agent/README.md

 ## Prerequisites
-Ensure you have the following installed on your system:
 - **Git:** <a href="https://git-scm.com/" target="_blank">Download and Install Git</a>
 - **Groq:** <a href="https://groq.com/" target="_blank">Get free API key after login</a>
 - **Phidata:** <a href="https://www.phidata.com/" target="_blank">Get free API key after login</a>